KTervonen/portfolio/README.md

 # portfolio

-Testing the repository for storing files for my FCC portfolio project.
+Repository for storing images for my portfolio.